-Most businesses tend to deal with current matters at hand, such as generating income and ensuring tight schedules for daily operations, keeping everyone’s hands full.
-While this is not bad at all, it wouldn’t hurt to find time in devising a business continuity plan (BCP).
+Most businesses tend to deal with current matters at hand.
+Things such as generating income and ensuring tight schedules for daily operations, can keep your hands full.
+It is imperative to find time for devising a business continuity plan (BCP).

-Nobody hopes to use it, but having one prepared nonetheless saves you from unnecessary stress.
+Nobody hopes to use it, but having one prepared can save you from unnecessary stress.
 Here are some reasons why having a BCP is going to be beneficial in the long run.

 1. Be safe, legally

 Whether it is stipulated within contract agreement or government regulations, a lot of industries require every establishment to have a BCP.

-2. Stay on top of the competition
+2. Stay on Top of the Competition

-A “third party business continuity” requirement is now included in a lot of commercial agreements and stated in most regulatory standards.
+- A “third party business continuity” requirement is now included in a lot of commercial agreements and stated in most regulatory standards.
 What this means is that business-to-business (B2B) relationships which revolve around supplying services will need to have BCP.

-In effect, you can be critical to your customers and they to you, as both parties will look further into each side’s capabilities.
+- In effect, you can be critical to your customers and they to you.
+As both parties will look further into each side’s capabilities.

 Such a strategy is key to becoming a more favorable option and landing the business.
 This is most especially true when dealing with sectors related to health and well-being.

 3. Potential investors see you as a great investment